nhatthai/.NET6.WebAPI-EKS-GithubActions/README.md

 # .NET6.WebAPI to EKS using GithubActions
-Deploy a sample .Net6 WebAPI to Amazon EKS with Github Actions
+Deploy a sample .NET6 WebAPI to Amazon EKS with Github Actions
+    + Create Infrastructure as code using Terraform
+    + Application Load Balancer in EKS

 ### Github Runner Requirements
 + Install Docker & DockerCompose